Whether you’re living off the grid, cutting down on electricity, or wanting something portable, you’re probably still after dry clothes.

 - When you need to use it, put the clothes in between the top two buckets.

-- Then sit on the top bucket.
+- Push down on the top bucket.
 This will press the clothes between the buckets and drain excess water.

 - Empty and clean all buckets between uses.